kumarsantos/incubyte_assignment/README.md

 ## Task for Candidates

 - Implement the functionality of the String Calculator following TDD best practices.
-- Resolve accessibility issues in the `App.tsx`.
+- Resolved accessibility issues in the `App.tsx`.